-James Joyce, Ulysses, Modernism, and Sexuality
+James Joyce, Ulysses, Modernism, and Sexuality in Western Literature

 The first, unauthorized, U.S. edition of Ulysses was seized and destroyed by the New York Society for the Suppression of Vice.
 A 1920 prosecution in the U.S. was brought after The Little Review serialized a passage of the book dealing with characters masturbating, and in 1921 the magazine was declared obscene and Ulysses was effectively banned in the Untied States.
 The U.S. Post Office burned any copies they encountered.
 The first authorized U.S. edition was in 1934 by Random House, published after the decision in United States Vs One Book Called Ulysses, finding that the book was not obscene.
-The book entered the public domain under U.S. copyright law on 1 January 2012.
+The book entered public domain under U.S. copyright law on 1 January 2012.